 webs and egg sacs

 (This identification is based on the contents of a paper by Marek Zabka and may be an alternative species - see notes below)

 Possibly under bark but a very mobile spider

-Among the distinguishing features of this male are its elongate shape and the pairs of white spots scattered across its body and appendages.
+Among the distinguishing features of this species are its elongate shape and the pairs of white spots scattered across its body and appendages.
 The general

 appearance of this spider is very similar to that published for Paraplatoides nigrum but also for ant mimics such as Ligonipes and Rhombonotus and there appear to be no

-Spider(s) with a very similar appearance: Rhombonotus gracilis and Ligonipes semitectus.
+Spider(s) with a very similar appearance: Paraplatoides christopheri, Rhombonotus gracilis and Ligonipes semitectus.

 Email Ron Atkinson for more information.